-- Ninety-six percent of the salt imports to the watershed were for deicing activities.
+- Ninety-eight percent of the salt imports to the watershed were for deicing activities.
 Therefore, essentially all of the salt import reductions will need to come from reduced deicing loads.
-The percent reduction in salt imports will be the same for state, municipal, and private roads and parking lots. - The allocation for salt pile runoff will be zero because all salt and salt-sand piles should be covered. - The existing loads from water softeners, food waste, and atmospheric deposition will be used as the allocation for these sources.
+The percent reduction in salt imports will be the same for state, municipal, and private roads and parking lots. - The allocation for salt pile runoff will be zero because there were no salt piles in the watershed and any new salt and salt-sand piles should be covered. - The existing loads from water softeners, food waste, and atmospheric deposition will be used as the allocation for these sources.